 They may not be staffed 24 hours a day, but having doors that lock and can only be opened by members is huge!
 The last thing you need to be worried about while you’re working out is if some weirdo is going to pop up in there and decide to be weird.

 I’m always a fan of staff being there.
 Maybe because I once was a gym staffer and I loved talking to people in the gym.
 But staff can be a really big deal when it comes to safety and ensuring that people are using good gym etiquette.

 I wouldn’t say a gym staff is a requirement for gym safety, but it definitely is something that I would consider!

 Last quick thing.
 Before you sign onto a gym, look at the equipment.
-I’m not a huge fan of machines that isolate muscles, but I do use them sometimes if I’m working specifically on something.

 Check the dumbbells, the barbells, and the machines.
 Just a quick glance over looking for cleanliness, sturdiness, and good upkeep.

 Dirty gyms can carry with them diseases and infections.
 Like gross diseases and infections.
 It’s as simple as that.